hotdaamn/asuswrt-merlin-wiki/User-scripts.md

 ## About user scripts
 While Asuswrt-Merlin only adds a limited number of new features over the original firmware, a lot of customizations can be achieved through the use of user scripts.
 These will allow you to setup custom firewall rules, create jobs that can be run at scheduled intervals, or start new services.

 Those scripts are stored in the internal non-volatile flash in the [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) partition, so this partition must first be enabled before you can use custom scripts.
+Support for these scripts must also be enabled.
+Both settings can be found under Administration -> System on the webui.

 A useful command for debugging user scripts is `logger`, which will log messages to the system log, visible in the Web UI.